MarkoSejat/FileShares/README.md

 <img src="https://i.imgur.com/q6dn026.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On DC-1, make <someuser> (in my case it was "bas.pag") a member of the “ACCOUNTANTS”  Security Group.
+On DC-1, make (in my case it was "bas.pag") a member of the “ACCOUNTANTS” Security Group.
 To do this just click on the ACCOUNTANTS security group we created in AD and then click members and then add.
-From there you can add the user you were trying to access the accountants file with before.<br>
+From there you can add the user you were trying to access the accountants file with before.
-Restart the Client-1 VM, Sign back into Client-1 as <someuser> and try to access the “accounting” share in \\DC-1\ - Does it work now?
+ Restart the Client-1 VM, Sign back into Client-1 and try to access the “accounting” share in \\DC-1\ - Does it work now?
 </p>
 <br />